aws/aws-iot-device-sdk-embedded-C/demos/http/http_demo_s3_download/README.md

 ### Parameters

 #### device_type_name
-Any custom name that specifies your device type.
+The name that specifies your device type.

 #### device_thing_name
 The name of the AWS IoT thing for your device registered with AWS IoT core.